gorbea0/calendario/README.md

 ### Support or Contact

 Having trouble with my Excel calendar?
-Check out my [documentation](https://help.github.com/categories/github-pages-basics/) or [contact me](https://github.com/contact) and I’ll help you sort it out.
+Check out this [documentation] or [contact me]<gorbea0@gmail.com> and I’ll help you sort it out.